hashicorp/waypoint-examples/README.md

 platform and then by programming language or web platform.
 For example:
 **Docker/nodejs**.

+Cloud-specific examples are in subdirectories for platform, such as **aws/aws-ecs**.

 ## Deploying Examples

 You can experiment with the different examples by entering each directory and